GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-coastalecosystems/_description.md

 ## Applications

-- National environmental economic accounting of Australia's coastal ecosystem extents
+- National Environmental Ecosystem Accounts
-- State of the Environment reporting
+- National and Regional State of the Environment reporting
-- Complementing periodic high resolution expert mapping
+- A complementary mapping product to fill spatial and temporal gaps in higher resolution expert mapping (aerial and drone mapping, field surveys)
-- Integration with other terrestrial and ocean data sets (see [Future work](./?tab=quality))
+- Future integration with other terrestrial and ocean data sets (e.g. Land Cover and Marine Tenure)
+- Coastal protection and Hazard modelling

 ## Lineage